r-devel/translations/Conventions-for-translations.md

 |[Nepali](https://github.com/r-devel/translations/wiki/Nepali-specific-translations)|
 |[Spanish](https://github.com/r-devel/translations/wiki/Conventions-for-Spanish-translation)|

-## Translations workflow
-- Every registered user on the Weblate can act as a translator.
-- The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).
-- For adding new reviewers or peer reviewers to Weblate, please reach out to the respective team leaders via the `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace.
-- A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
-- Translation
-- Updating glossary
-- Review
+## What is being translated?
+All output in R (such as messages emitted by stop(), warning(), or message()) is eligible for translation, as are menu labels in the GUI

 ## Roles
 We use the [dedicated reviewers](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers) workflow on weblate.
 We currently manage 3 roles in the platform
 ### Translators
-Every registered user on weblate can act as translator
+Every registered user on weblate can act as translator.
+A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
 ### Admins / team leaders
-Admins / team leaders keep the list of admins and reviewers by language up to date
+Admins / team leaders keep the list of admins and reviewers by language up to date.
+The team leader(s) of a particular language is(are) the initial [dedicated reviewer(s)](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers).
 ### Reviewers
-Reviewers approve the work of translators and ensure the overall cohesion of the translation work in one language
+Reviewers approve the work of translators and ensure the overall cohesion of the translation work in one language.
+For adding new reviewers or peer reviewers to Weblate, please reach out to the respective team leaders via the `#core-translation` channel on the [R Contributors Slack](https://contributor.r-project.org/slack) workspace.

 ## Guidelines
 ### General guidelines